Tuesday, February 3, 2026

 Backward Chaining Teaching Method

 This is one of the most useful papers I have read.
-It recommends teaching new skills by starting at the ‘end’ of a sequential set of component parts.
-The Backward Chaining Teaching Method.
+It recommends teaching aspects by starting at the ‘end’ of a sequential set of component parts.
+Introducing new aspects (thoughts, intentions, concepts, etc) after others (that happen near to the point of contact) have been partly mastered.

 The methods included in this paper and the way they can be applied to Badminton really do make a difference